 - Mention your Happew profile in a comment

-- Offer access to complementary resources (examples, feedback, materials)
+- Give access to complementary resources (examples, feedback, materials)

-It’s a smooth, natural way to earn money from what you already share—without forcing your audience to pay.
+It is a smooth way to value what you already share, without forcing your audience to pay.

 Conclusion

-LinkedIn isn’t a direct monetization platform, but it remains one of the best networks to build lasting influence.
+LinkedIn is not a direct monetization platform, but it remains one of the best networks for building lasting influence.

-If you’re already active there, adding Happew to your strategy lets you generate revenue simply, without losing your audience or changing your habits.
+If you are already active there, adding Happew to your strategy can help generate complementary compensation simply, without losing your audience or deeply changing your habits.